qnighy/node-cjs-interop/packages/babel-plugin-node-cjs-interop/README.md

 ES Modules and CommonJS Modules use different models for module exports:

-- In **ES Modules**, a module exports **multiple values**, each having a name in string.
+- In **ES Modules** (ESM), a module exports **multiple values**, each having a name in string.
-- In **CommonJS Modules**, a module exports a **single unnamed value**.
+- In **CommonJS Modules** (CJS), a module exports a **single unnamed value**.

 For this reason, exports are mapped differently in each direction:

-- ES Modules' named imports are mapped to CommonJS exports in the following ways:
+- Named imports in ESM are mapped to exports in CJS in the following ways:
   - The import named `default` is mapped to the single exported value.
   - Other named imports are mapped to each property of the single exported value.
-- CommonJS Modules' imports are mapped to ES Modules' exported namespace (the record containing all exported values).
+- Imports in CJS are mapped to the exported namespaces (the record containing all exported values) from ESM.

-And it has a big downside: **ES Modules' `default` exports don't round-trip** when shipped through CommonJS Modules.
-This is problematic for transpilers like Babel, which needs to embed the semantics of ES Modules to CommonJS Modules.
+And it has a big downside: **`default` exports from ESM don't round-trip** when shipped through CJS.
+This is problematic for transpilers like Babel, which needs to embed the semantics of ESM into CJS.
 Therefore Babel implements the additional rule to the above:

-- If a CommonJS module defines `exports.__esModule` as a truthy value, ES Modules' importing rule is modified so that the `default` import is treated uniformly with other named imports (i.e. mapped to `exports.default` rather than `exports`).
+- If a CJS module defines `exports.__esModule` as a truthy value, ESM's importing rule is modified so that the `default` import is treated uniformly with other named imports (i.e. mapped to `exports.default` rather than `exports`).

-And Babel defines `exports.__esModule` when transpiling modules in ES Modules to CommonJS Modules format.
+And Babel defines `exports.__esModule` when transpiling modules in ESM to CJS format.

 However, Node.js didn't implement the rule for `__esModule`.
-It's [a result of careful consideration](https://github.com/nodejs/node/pull/40892#issuecomment-974654787), but is still problematic to gradual migration from CommonJS Modules to ES Modules.
+It's [a result of careful consideration](https://github.com/nodejs/node/pull/40892#issuecomment-974654787), but is still problematic to gradual migration from CJS to ESM.

 ### node-cjs-interop